 However, drinking it should probably be avoided by some people.
 If you're worried, you should discuss it with your doctor.

-Who should avoid drinking kombucha?
+Who might think twice about drinking kombucha?

 - people with alcohol or caffeine sensitivities,